Russ Harvey Consulting - Computer and Internet Services

 CSS Gives the Designer Control

-One of the most important of these is the separation of content from layout.
+One of the most important of benefits is the separation of content from layout.
 By using CSS to define the layout, the design becomes simpler, loads faster and can be more easily modified.

 Learning More About CSS

-If you wish to learn more about CSS, have a look at the Sitepoint CSS Reference.
+If you wish to learn more about CSS, have a look at W3Schools CSS tutorial.

 Return to top